kissmygritts/mitchellgritts/content/posts/cs-friday-0/index.md

 TLDR; Install and/or Update R and R Studio on your computer

+## CS Fridays?

+Over the last several months I've posted random snippets of code on my [Instagram page](https://instagram.com/_gritts_)([like this one for R](https://www.instagram.com/p/BuW8ernBb9C/), [or this one for JavaScript](https://www.instagram.com/p/Bh7u4SjF19G/), [or this one about first class functions](https://www.instagram.com/p/BhzimtCFG-8/)).
+I'm not sharing the actual snippets of code I'm working on, rather simplified versions that make the code easier to explain.
+It is a fun distraction from work to think about the best ways to describe some interesting concepts.
+I don't have many follows that are coders, but I do have a few.

+Sometimes it is impossible to summarize everything that needs to be explained in an Instagram post.
+So I've decided to include them here as well.
+Hopefully with more thorough explanations.

 ## Update R

 The overall release schedule for R is to release updates every year in the spring, with patches issued as needed.
 You can plan on updating R at least once a year.
 However, updating R isn't always easy.
 These are the steps I follow in to update R on my machine.
 It might not be the best, but it works for me.